SUGAR VALLEY ADVENTURES

 Picture

-Sugar Valley Ground School's FAA certified pilot educators help students learn what they need to know by supplementing instruction with audio-visual aids, training film clips, and trips into the hangar to see close-up what the instruments and parts of the airplane look like and how they work.
+Sugar Valley Ground School's FAA certified pilot educators aid students in learning what they need to know by supplementing instruction with a wealth of illustrations and videos, which help to increase participants' understanding of the material.

-This service is freely given to the aviation community, offered by pilots "paying it forward," so others may experience the joy of flight.
+This service is freely given to the aviation community, offered by pilots with decades of experience "paying it forward" so that others may experience the joy of flight.

 Topics covered: